 |providing project management for all named funds and ground-breaking educational and research projects, which would otherwise be unable to exist at the university.|

-With regard to fundraising, the initial results of the crowdfunding campaign are expected in 2017.
-Special attention will also be paid to international fundraising via foundations and through the expansion of the international alumni network into the United States and China.
-Finally, the UFW team may expand in one or more of the following fields: relation support, fundraising, and international alumni policy.
+Special attention will also be paid to international fundraising via foundations and through the expansion of the international alumni network into the United States and Belgium.
+In 2018, the recalibration of KLV will be better defined by detailing multiple scenarios for its long-term future.